 Effective messages must have soul.
 It’s clear that Gen Z is extremely passionate about their mission.
 We see the way those involved in the March For Our Lives movement light up when they talk about it, and we can feel the energy behind every word.
 It’s made even more powerful because of how authentic it feels.

 Engage in discourse

 Gen Z has taught us not to sit back and accept the status quo.
 We must engage in conversations about the things that matter to us or get lost in the noise.
-We need to participate in dialogues where we’re able to share our arguments, listen to others, and gain a better understanding of the other side.
+Participation in dialogues where we’re able to share our arguments, listen to others, and gain a better understanding of the other side is critical.
 We cannot motivate others by talking at them; we must talk with and to them, challenging and pressing each other, while also offering support.